Ixxy-Open-Source/contracts/agreements/govpress.md

         out of any change we have made to the Hosting or your site, we will make reasonable efforts to fix the reported problem.

-6. ### Support

-    1. At any time, you may create a Support Ticket.

-    2.  dxw will make reasonable efforts to respond to Support Tickets within the period of time specified in our Service Level Agreement, which forms part of this contract.

-    3. All contact regarding the services dxw provides as part of this contract must be made via Support Tickets.

-    4. You understand that any contact you make with us that is not via a Support Ticket may be overlooked or disregarded and that any consequent failure on our part to respond to you or take or not take some action will not be a breach of this contract.

-    5. At any time, you may create an Emergency Support Ticket if you are experiencing a problem that meets the criteria for an emergency as described in the Service Level Agreement.

-    6. If you create Emergency Support Tickets in situations which do not meet the criteria for an emergency, dxw may withdraw your ability to submit Emergency Support Tickets.

-    7. You understand that if you are experiencing an emergency but do not create an Emergency Support Ticket, our response time may be considerably increased and your service may be disrupted for a prolonged period as a result.

 7. ### Time allowance